ARTIRL/LevelingBOT_LOL/README.md

 ### 1. Download the Executable

-Download the bot as an executable file.(That by downloading the ZIP file on ur desktop then unzip it) All files should be on your desktop.
+Download the bot as an executable file.

 ### 2. Prepare Your Setup